-If you know your dog has just eaten some chocolate within the past six hours and he has not vomited, induce vomiting immediately, and try to determine the type and amount of chocolate ingested.
+If you know your dog has just eaten some chocolate within the past six hours, try to determine the type and amount of chocolate ingested.

 To induce vomiting, make a 50/50 mix of hydrogen peroxide and water and pour between a teaspoon and a tablespoon, depending on the size of your dog, down his throat.

 If it does not work within five minutes, repeat the procedure, but do it no more than three times.

 After your dog has vomited, give him granular activated charcoal (food grade).
 Mix five heaping teaspoons of granules in one cup of water.
 The dosage is 1 teaspoon for dogs under 25 pounds and 2 teaspoons for dogs over 25 pounds.

 Then take your dog to the vet for further examination and treatment.

 If more than six hours have already passed before you realize that your dog has eaten chocolate and he is already showing advanced poisoning symptoms, such as seizures, do not try to induce vomiting.

 Rush him to the vet for emergency treatment immediately!

 Prevention of Chocolate Toxicity in Dogs